 - All I-9 forms for the University must be processed electronically in the I-9 Guardian system.

-- Do NOT make copies of, or scan and electronically attach copies of, supporting documents that employees present for completion of Section 2 of the I-9 form.
-The three exceptions to this rule are a U.S. passport/U.S. passport card, Permanent Resident Card, and Employment Authorization Card (EAD or EAC).
-Please DO make copies of these documents (only if presented as Section 2 documents to prove identity and ability to work), and scan and attach those copies into the employee’s record in the electronic I-9 Guardian system.
+- NC State personnel completing Section 2 of the form with new employees should NOT make copies of, or scan and electronically attach copies of, the original supporting documents that employees present for completion of Section 2 of the I-9 form.
+However, there are three exceptions to this rule: U.S. passport/U.S. passport card; Permanent Resident Card; and Employment Authorization Card (EAD or EAC).
+University personnel MUST make copies of these original documents (only if presented as Section 2 original documents to prove identity and ability to work), and scan and attach those copies into the employee’s record in the electronic I-9 Guardian system.
+University personnel must still ALWAYS see the original document first, and then IF it is one of the three specific List A documents mentioned above, make a copy of the document from the original that was presented.

 - All documents presented as List B identity documents must contain a photograph as required by the E-Verify program.